Katy-katy/Document-Classification/README.md

 https://www.hackerrank.com/challenges/document-classification

-I have been given a stack of documents that have already been processed and some that have not.
-My task is to classify these documents into one of eight categories: [1,2,3,…8].
+My task is to classify given documents into one of eight categories: [1,2,3,…8].

 ### Training Data